 Dr Albert Solernou

-- Areas of expertise: Research software engineering; simulation software; high performance computing; virtual reality; molecular modelling; protein-protein interactions and docking.
+- Areas of expertise: Traffic modelling; simulation software; high performance computing; molecular modelling.

 - Email: A.Solernou@leeds.ac.uk